-Students can take subjects (classes) in almost any faculty (department) and must take 50 points per semester, which is equivalent to 36 CIT units.
-Each 12.5-point subject (class) is equivalent to 9 CIT units; although a student could request 12 units of credit if taking a Melbourne research class and doing at least 12 hours per week of research related activities for the class.
-If a student is seeking credit for a required Caltech class that is 12 CIT units, then he/she can request that amount of credit, which will require permission from his/her option and/or the instructor of the relevant Caltech course.
+Students can take subjects (classes) in almost any faculty (department), but must at least 25 credits (2 classes) in the subject most equivalent to their Caltech option.
+Students take a maximum of 4 classes and 50 points per semester, which is equivalent to 36 CIT units.
+Each 12.5-point subject (class) is equivalent to 9 CIT units.
+Exceptions are taking a Melbourne research class and doing at least 12 hours per week of research related activities for the class.
+AND if a student is seeking credit for a required Caltech class that is 12 CIT units, then he/she can request that amount of credit, which will require permission from his/her option and/or the instructor of the relevant Caltech course.
 If a student needs to take a 12 unit Caltech course or does a 12 unit research course, it is possible to earn more than 36 CIT units for the term.
 Students can receive option, credit, general credit or HSS credit for Melbourne.
 Note that students are limited to one research course at Melbourne.

 Note that even though Melbourne allows students to take less than 50 points, Caltech does not.
 All Caltech students must take exactly 50 points, which equals at least 36 Caltech units.
 Melbourne does not allow overloads.
+Students are limited to one graduate level class.